sheldon124/political-network-API/README.md

 ## Run server

+First run `npm i` to install all the necessary dependencies.
-Run `npm start` for a dev server.
+Then, `npm start` for a dev server.
 Use `http://localhost:3000/` to make the API calls.

 ## Further help